Continued from A Mennonite Makeover

 I sure didn’t feel hot.
 What I felt was the exact opposite -- I was very cold.
 I didn’t feel one bit as sexy as Christina looked, but then again, I had no idea what feeling sexy really was.
 I began regretting the decision I had made to buy that dress.
 But it was too late, and I thought it was a good thing that it was winter because I was going to keep my coat on all night.

 When we walked through that door at the house, everybody stopped what they were doing.
 Their jaws dropped when they saw that the person with Christina was me.
-I got really nervous, I just kind of hid behind Christina for a while until people carried on and my vision came true -- Christina’s friend came and dragged her away.
+I got really nervous, and just kind of hid behind Christina for a while until people carried on and my vision came true -- Christina’s friend came and dragged her away.
 I was left standing there, all exposed and feeling vulnerable, wishing that I could make myself disappear.

 I walked in further, found a chair in a corner where no one would really notice me, and sat down.
 I kept holding my breath, hoping that it would help so no one would come over and talk to me.
 Especially my supervisor Derek, who intimidated the heck out of me.
-And wherever Derek went, Sam the Dude went, making me doubly anxious to avoid him.
+Wherever Derek went, Sam the Dude went, making me doubly anxious to avoid him.

 I sat there and held my breath as I pictured Derek and Sam showing up before George would come to my rescue.
 I was beginning to feel lightheaded when I remembered George’s saying: Chin up, deep breaths, and smiles only, Anna!
-And as I took a deep breath I saw Derek and Sam walking through the door and thought, Aye, caramba!
+And as I took a deep breath I saw Derek and Sam walking through the door and thought, Ay, caramba!
 Here we go.

 I didn’t know what to do with myself, where to look, or how to act so that they wouldn't see me and come talk to me.
 My heart was pounding as I began to figure out which door I could sneak out of and run home -- my apartment was really close.
 I suddenly really missed my dictionary.
 I wanted nothing more than to put on my brown pleated dress with the yellow tulips and look up words in my dictionary.